The Settlers (band): Formation and genre

-The Settlers were initially known as the Birmingham Folk Four, but became known as the Settlers after the relative success of their first single, "Settle Down".
+The Settlers were initially known as the Birmingham Folk Four, in July 1963 but became known as the Settlers after the relative success of their first single, "Settle Down".
 A six-month residency on a BBC television series, Singalong, led to support bookings on tours with, among others, Dusty Springfield, Roy Orbison and the Small Faces.
 The Settlers have generally been referred to as a folk group.
 However, like the Seekers, the successful Australian group with which they shared marked similarities, some of their material gravitated towards mainstream pop which, taking its cue from American singer-songwriters Bob Dylan and Joan Baez and such groups as Peter, Paul and Mary, We Five, and The Byrds, readily absorbed folk influences in various ways in the mid-1960s.
 The Settlers’ melodic style was largely settled before the advent of British folk-rock in the guise of Fairport Convention and Pentangle later in the sixties.

-In 1969, the band appeared with Cliff Richard, Una Stubbs, and William Hartnell amongst others in a six-part religious themed drama serial on ITV.
+In 1969, the band appeared with Cliff Richard, Una Stubbs, and William Hartnell amongst others in Life With Johnny, a six-part religious themed drama serial on ITV.
 The series, produced by Tyne Tees TV, was not networked and thus reached a limited audience.
 Only three of the six episodes have survived.